jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/archived-devices.md

 **Footnotes**

-&#178; Archive date refers to the date on which these models will be subject to a shorter management period; any devices onboarded after this date will not receive a full three year ITaaS term.
-Retirement date refers to the date on which this model will no longer be supported by Microsoft Managed Desktop.
+&#x00B9; Retirement date refers to the date on which this model will no longer be supported by Microsoft Managed Desktop.
+All remaining enrolled devices of this model will be removed from MMD Management, regardless of their enrollment date.